Air Plant Light Requirements

 - Place plant in container/sink containing filtered, spring or rainwater.
 If using tap water, allow water to sit for 24 hours for the chlorine to dissipate into the environment.

 - Place Plants upside down on a paper towel, to allow all the water to drain off.

 - Ensure Airplants drains completely before returning to the frame.

-- Repeat watering every 1 to 2 weeks.
+- Repeat watering once a week.
 Please see note below on how often to water your air plant

 Important Notes on Watering

 - Watering frequency depends on a number of factors: